parth-20-07/Swarm-Intelligence/HW 7/Group Size Detection/README.md

 ## Install Dependencies

-Install all the essential Python dependencies using:
+Install all the essential Python dependencies[^1] using:

 ```sh
 pip3 install -r requirements.txt
 ```

+[^1]: *The complete code has been written on Ubuntu 20.04 LTS and not tested on any other system.*

 # Pseudocode